enkas79/PyExplorer/README.md

 Context Menu: Right-click support for all major file operations.

-Multi-language Support: Available in English, Italian, German, and Spanish.
+Multi-language Support: Available in English, Italian.

 🛠️ Requirements
 To run PyExplorer, you need Python installed on your system along with the following libraries: